Whistleblower Retaliation

 Watch the video from this unique and first of its kind program.
 Watch Joel do jury selection and closing arguments.

-In addition to bringing qui tam action against a company filing false or fraudulent claims, a qui tam whistleblower may also have a claim for whistleblower retaliation.
+In addition to bringing qui tam action against a company filing any fraudulent or false claim, a qui tam whistleblower may also have a claim for whistleblower retaliation.

-The Whistleblower Protection Act was added to the FCA as part of the 1986 amendments.
+The Whistleblower Protection Act was added to the False Claims Act as part of the 1986 United States amendments.
 Federal laws and state whistleblower retaliation laws prohibit a wide range of retaliatory adverse employment actions and offer robust remedies.
 Congress intended to use anti-retaliation laws to stop threats of demotion from employers who may attempt to keep whistleblowers quiet and also to assure those engaged in protected activity who may be considering exposing fraud are legally protected from retaliatory acts.

 Many of these laws can mitigate the effects of retaliation through anti-retaliation provisions and financial recompense.
 Such laws include The Sarbanes-Oxley Act of 2002, which protects employees of publicly traded companies who report violations of Securities and Exchange Commission regulations or any provision of federal law relating to fraud against the shareholders, as well as a number of others protecting whistleblowers who report a violation of any law.